iandk/sysperf/README.md

 wget -qO- https://git.io/fABdu | bash
 ```

-You don't get an output after running the script?
-Make sure the following packages are installed.
+If you don't get an output when running the script, make sure the following packages are installed
 ```
 apt install dialog ca-certificates jq curl fio  wget
 ```